 This information has automatically been transferred from your account.
 To change your family name or first name, you must contact email@example.com.
 To change your initials, you must return to the “My Account” section of your portfolio to update the information.

 The organization has automatically been transferred from the “current position” screen of your CV.
 To have a different affiliation on record for this application, click “List…” and make the necessary selection.

 Administering organization (individual grants) or lead organization (institutional grants)

 Only an eligible Canadian institution or organization can administer grant funds.
-Institutions or not-for-profit organizations interested in administering SSHRC individual or institutional grants must meet the Institutional Eligibility Requirements for the administration of grants and awards, which is independent of the application process.
-Unless you have contacted SSHRC to begin this process, your organization will not be added to the list of eligible institutions and you will not be able to complete your application.
+Institutions or not-for-profit organizations interested in administering SSHRC individual or institutional grants must meet the Institutional Eligibility Requirements for the administration of grants and awards for the three federal research granting agencies, which is independent of the application process.

 Activity details (mandatory)